Joseph McKenna: Early life and career

+Judicial career

 McKenna was nominated by President McKinley on December 16, 1897, as an associate justice of the Supreme Court of the United States, to succeed Stephen Johnson Field.
 He was confirmed by the Senate on January 21, 1898, by a voice vote.
 He then took the judicial oath of office on January 26, 1898.
 Conscious of his limited credentials, McKenna attended Columbia Law School for about a month between his nomination and Senate confirmation to improve his legal education before taking his seat on the Court.

 Although he never developed a consistent legal philosophy, McKenna was the author of a number of important decisions.
 One of the most notable was his opinion in the case of United States v.
 U.S. Steel Corporation (1920) which held that antitrust cases would be decided on the "rule of reason" principle—only alleged monopolistic combinations that are in unreasonable restraint of trade are illegal.

 He authored 614 majority opinions, and 146 dissenting opinions during his time on the bench.
 His passionate rebuttal to the denial of "pecuniary benefit" to a wife whose husband had been killed while working on the railroad was among those which brought a change to the Employer Liability Act.
 One of his most noteworthy opinions was Hipolite Egg Co. v.
 United States, 220 U.S. 45 (1911), in which a unanimous Court upheld the Pure Food and Drug Act of 1906.

 In Hoke v.
 United States (1913), he concurred in upholding the Mann Act.
 However, four years later, he dissented from the Court's opinion in Caminetti v.
 United States (1917), which held the act applied to private, noncommercial enticements to cross state lines for purposes of a sexual liaison.
 According to McKenna, the Act regulated only commercial vice, i.e., "immoralities having a mercenary purpose."

 McKenna wrote Williams v.
 Mississippi, upholding the state's racist 1890 Constitution that disenfranchised nearly every African American in the state through poll taxes and literacy tests, while exempting whites through a grandfather clause.

 While McKenna was generally quite favorable to federal power, he joined the Court's substantive due process jurisprudence and voted with the majority in 1905's Lochner v.
 New York, which struck down a state maximum-hours law for bakery workers.
 This decision carried broader implications for the scope of federal power, at least until the New Deal and the 1937 switch-in-time-that-saved-nine West Coast Hotel Co. v.
 Parrish.
 (See Judiciary Reorganization Bill of 1937.)

 McKenna resigned from the Court in January 1925 at the suggestion of Chief Justice William Howard Taft.
 McKenna's ability to perform his duties had been diminished significantly by a stroke suffered 10 years earlier, and by the end of his tenure McKenna could not be counted on to write coherent opinions.

 McKenna was one of 15 Catholic justices (out of the 116 total through the appointment of Justice Ketanji Brown Jackson) in the history of the Supreme Court.